harsha-simhadri/big-ann-benchmarks/t3/README.md

 * Jingrong Zhang (NVidia)
 * Mahesh Doijade (NVidia)

 A summary of the final leaderboard activity is shown in the chart below.
-Because Intel and NVidia ranked 1st in individual benchmarks, they were declared co-winners.
-Microsoft could not be declared a winner because of rules that precluded organizers from winning the challenge.
+Because Intel and NVidia ranked 1st in individual benchmarks (Intel ranked 1st in *power* and *cost*, while NVidia ranked 1st in *throughput*), they were declared co-winners.
+Microsoft ranked 1st in *recall* but could not be declared a winner because of rules that precluded organizers from winning the challenge.
 In future challenges, we may declare an overall winner based on a combination of individual benchmark performance.

 |Submission          |Team       |Hardware  |[Recall Rank](#recall-or-ap-rankings)|[Thru-put Rank](#throughput-rankings)|[Power Rank](#power-rankings)|[Cost Rank](#cost-rankings)|Status |Anomalies|Evaluator|Algo     |Runs   |
 |--------------------|-----------|----------|---------|---------|---------|--------|---------|---------|---------|---------|--------|